Categories: Humor and sarcasm; Experiences and daily life; Human nature; Commerce and business

 but all over the world similar items command serious coin.

-would live-stream the opening of their box, fingers crossed.
-At roughly $15k per box, it wasn't like your
+Many people would live-stream the opening of their box, fingers crossed.

 average kid would traipse to the corner store and buy one with pocket change.

-so everyone knew how many were left and whatnot.
 It was certain that whoever found "the" card would

 WAIT!
 This is about greed, the payday, as it was highly unlikely

-immediately told the world about their luck.
-Their actions were sacrilegious to greed.
+Their actions were sacrilegious to greed!

-Why not harness greed, right?
+Why not harness greed's power?

 Greed: It's about money and